 Southsea restaurant popular for its bottomless brunches and quality food marks business milestone

+Southsea restaurant popular for its brunches and quality food marks business milestone

-A POPULAR restaurant and hotel in Southsea known for its bottomless brunches has hit its fifth year in business.
+A POPULAR restaurant and hotel in Southsea known for its brunches and quality food has hit its fifth year in business.

 Becketts in Southsea was set up by owners Soraya and Jason Parker, who took over the two Grade II listed buildings and restored them, even winning the Best Restoration Project in Portsmouth award at the Portsmouth Society Design Awards.